satelleyet/resgu/README.md

 This utility requires both kornshell (aka ksh) and expect to be installed.
 I've tested various versions of each without issue, but make no guarantees if the version of ksh or expect that you're using do not work.

-Also, the utility will only work be able to reach your target hosts if you either have passwordless authentication setup for all target hosts or all of the target hosts logins use the same password.
+Also, the utility will only be able to reach your target hosts if you either have passwordless authentication setup for all target hosts or all of the target hosts logins use the same password.
 I highly recommend the former where possible.

 Any user can use the utility (sudo not needed so only give this to users that can be trusted).